 Digital Kanban solutions provide greater flexibility and contribute to continuous improvement of efficiency in the long run.

 In addition to the improved accessibility, a Kanban app can provide a great number of superior board capabilities.
-Teams are able to structure a Kanban board with extreme precision, mapping each distinct step of their work process, logging their time for tasks, setting WIP for various columns in the In Progress section and more.
+Teams are able to structure a Kanban board with extreme precision, mapping each distinct step of their work process, logging their time for tasks, setting WIP limits for various columns in the In Progress section and more.
 They can create as many columns and swimlanes as they need and expand or shrink them according to what they want their view to be.
 Editing the Kanban board is a lot easier as well.
 Additional swimlanes and columns can be added with just a few clicks, compared to redrawing the whole physical board.
 Furthermore, a common feature of any digital Kanban app is the ability to notify users who are assigned to a board about updates that concern them using an integration with their email client.
 In other words, the board itself can relay information through email and other mobile channels such as push notifications.

 More details can be added to cards (not just what fits on a post-it).